Last changed September 10, 2020

 - All exam vouchers issued by LPI with an expiration date any time in 2020 will have the expiration date automatically until the end of year 2020.

-- LPI now offers the Linux Essentials and LPIC-1 (101 and 102) exams in English via the Pearson VUE OnVUE testing system.
+- LPI now offers the Linux Essentials, LPIC-1 (101 and 102), and LPIC-2 (201 and 202) exams via the Pearson VUE OnVUE testing system.
 Candidates can write the exams and get certified from home.
 Additional languages will be made available as soon as possible.
-Candidates will be able to schedule their online exams starting June 1, 2020.
-For further information read this article or visit our FAQ page.
+For further information go to our online testing page.

 Our test-delivery partner, Pearson VUE, also maintains a COVID-19 web page that contains country-specific information about the status of its test centres and your ability to take LPI exams there.
 Note that in some locations Pearson Professional Centers (PPCs) may be closing but independently-run VUE test centres may still be in operation.
 Please take appropriate precautions if taking an exam at this time.